Equine infectious anemia: Diagnosis

-The Coggins test (agar immunodiffusion) is a sensitive diagnostic test for equine infectious anemia developed by Dr. Leroy Coggins in the 1970s.
+The Coggins test (agar immunodiffusion) is a sensitive diagnostic test for equine infectious anemia developed by Leroy Coggins in the 1970s.

 Currently, the US does not have an eradication program due to the low rate of incidence.
 However, many states require a negative Coggins test for interstate travel.
 In addition, most horse shows and events require a negative Coggins test.
 Most countries require a negative test result before allowing an imported horse into the country.

 Horse owners should verify that all the horses at a breeding farm and or boarding facility have a negative Coggins test before using the services of the facility.
 A Coggins test should be done on an annual basis.
 Tests every 6 months are recommended if there is increased traveling.